-The Collection Fund Statement is an agent's statement that reflects the statutory obligation for billing authorities to maintain a separate Collection Fund.
+❖ The Collection Fund Statement is an agent's statement that reflects the statutory obligation for billing authorities to maintain a separate Collection Fund.
 The statement shows the transactions of the billing authority in relation to the collection from the taxpayer and distribution to local authorities and the Government, of council tax and non-domestic rates.

-8. Summary
+7. Summary

-The Council's financial and non-financial position in 2021/22 remains robust, given the extent of the financial challenges it faces.
+The Council's financial and non-financial position in 2022/23 remains robust, given the extent of the financial challenges it faces.
 The revenue outturn represents an underspend that is broadly in line with expectations and the capital programme has been actively managed.
-The Council continues to maintain a level of reserves and balances that will provide financial resilience for 2022/23 and although the recovery from the Covid-19 pandemic is likely to present a significant challenge in the medium term, the Council will not lose sight of achieving the Gedling Plan and delivering its aim of 'Serving People, Improving Lives'.
+The Council continues to maintain a level of reserves and balances that will provide financial resilience for 2023/24 and although the recovery from the Covid-19 pandemic and the impacts of the 'Cost of Living' crisis are likely to present a significant challenge in the medium term, the Council will not lose sight of achieving the Gedling Plan and delivering its aim of 'Serving People, Improving Lives'.

-No material events took place between the reporting date of 31 March 2022 and the date the Statement of Accounts was authorised for issue by the Chief Financial Officer.
+No material events took place between the reporting date of 31 March 2023 and the date the Statement of Accounts was authorised for issue by the Chief Financial Officer.